nxp-mcuxpresso/mcux-sdk-examples/frdmk32l2a4s/demo_apps/power_manager/readme.txt

  Tips:
  This demo is to show how the various power mode can switch to each other.
 However, in actual low power use case, to save energy and reduce the consumption even more, many things can be done including:
- - Disable the clock for unnecessary module during low power mode.
+ - Disable the clock for unnecessary modules during low power mode.
 That means, programmer can disable the clocks before entering the low power mode and re-enable them after exiting the low power mode when necessary.
  - Disable the function for unnecessary part of a module when other part would keep working in low power mode.
 At the most time, more powerful function means more power consumption.
 For example, disable the digital function for the unnecessary pin mux, and so on.
  - Set the proper pin state (direction and logic level) according to the actual application hardware.
-Otherwise, the pin cirrent would be activied unexpectedly waste some energy.
+Otherwise, there would be current leakage on the pin, which will increase the power consumption.
  - Other low power consideration based on the actual application hardware.

 Toolchain supported
 ===================
 - GCC ARM Embedded  10.2.1
-- MCUXpresso  11.4.0
+- MCUXpresso  11.5.0

 Hardware requirements
 =====================